w3c/device-memory/README.md

 2. Normalize Metrics: analytics need to be able to normalize their metrics against the device-class.
 For instance, a 100ms long task is a more severe issue on a Pixel vs. on a low end device.

 Device memory is an interesting signal in this context.
-Low memory devices devices (under 512MB, 512MB-1GB) are widely used in emerging markets.
+Low memory devices devices are widely used in emerging markets.
 Chrome telemetry indicates a large number of OOM (out-of-memory) crashes on foreground tabs on these devices.
 In this case, serving a lite version not only improves the user experience, it is necessary for the site to be usable at all (as opposed to crashing due to memory constraints).

 ## Proposal
 We propose a new HTTP Client Hints header and a web exposed API to surface device capabilities for memory (RAM).
 The mechanism should be extensible to other device capabilities such as CPU i.e. number of cores, clock speed etc.